-In comparison to all the best lightweight sleeping pads on the market in 2023, the Nemo Tensor Insulated is my current choice as the best sleeping pad.
-What makes this the best?
-It is super comfortable, lightweight, quiet, durable, and has a small pack size then this could be what you are looking for.
+In comparison to all the best lightweight sleeping pads on the market in 2024, the Nemo Tensor Insulated has been the standout model due to how comfortable and quiet it is.
+For that reason, I have used this sleeping pad on several thru-hikes.
+What makes this one of the best?
+It is super comfortable, lightweight, quiet, durable, and has a small pack size this could be what you are looking for.

 Let’s take an in-depth look at the Nemo Tensor Sleeping Pad.

 How We Tested

 The Nemo Tensor Insulated Sleeping Pad in this review has been extensively evaluated and researched by the expert author who has more than 30 years of experience in Thru-Hiking, Backpacking, and Hiking.
 He also spent several years managing a hiking retail store and is regarded as an expert in this field.
 The Nemo Tensor Insulated Sleeping Pad was purchased by the author for this review.
 They have been rigorously tested by the author while thru-hiking the Continental Divide Trail and Appalachian Trail.
 The research, testing, and experience of the author have combined to write this review.
 Read the Review Policy for further details

 > Silence when rolling over

 > Great for Side Sleepers

 The Nemo Tensor sleeping pad is the current Editors Choice as the best sleeping pad overall in 2024.
 Weighing only 14 oz / 410 grams and packing to a small size this sleeping pad has impressive specs.